uenot/oneline-hangman/README.md

 ## About
 This program makes use of lambda functions in Python to condense a full Hangman game to one line.

 Instead of while loops, functions such as `get_guess` were called recursively.
-Normally this is difficult with unnamed lambdas, but this lambda allows us to do so:
+Normally this is difficult with unnamed lambdas, but this snippet allows us to do so:
 ```
 (lambda f: lambda *args: f(f, *args))
 ```